SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 # MessagingListener

 ### onMessageReceive
-The method allows to receive an event listener, when obtained a message.
+The method allows to receive the event listener, when obtained a message.

 **Gets a parameters list:**